rycbar77/V8-Sandbox-Escape-via-Regexp/README.md

 # V8 Sandbox Escape via Regexp

 This technique achieves arbitrary code execution by modifying and interpreting the bytecode of a `regexp` object.
-I used this technique to claim V8CTF M122, M123, and blood Maglev in PlaidCTF.
+I used it to claim V8CTF M122, M123, and blood Maglev in PlaidCTF.

+Issue: [330404819](https://issues.chromium.org/issues/330404819)

+Affected: < Chrome M125

 ## RCA

-Issue: [330404819](https://issues.chromium.org/issues/330404819)

 When attackers have the ability to perform out-of-bounds (OOB) read and write operations in the heap sandbox, they can modify `data` field of `regexp` object, which stores the address of bytecode.
 In the `IrregexpInterpreter::Result RawMatch` function, the bytecode is read and interpreted.
 Many bytecodes are related to `register` operations, but the `register`s are located on the stack and lack boundary checks (only `DCHECK`).
 By modifying the bytecode, it is possible to achieve OOB write on the stack and hijack the control flow.